Some results about entropy and divergence in number theory: Introduction and Preliminaries

 The extension of some properties of the natural numbers to ideals was recently given in \cite{MS_Ex}, using the exponential divisors of a natural number and the exponential divisors of an ideal.

+In this article we obtain certain inequalities involving the entropy of a positive integer and divergence of two positive integers, respectively the entropy of an ideal and divergence of two ideals of a ring of algebraic integers.
 In section 2 we present some inequalities related to the entropy of a positive integer or the divergence of two positive integers.
+One of the important results shows that an integer number $n\geq 2$ has zero entropy if and only if $n=p^{\alpha}$, where $\alpha$ is a positive integer and $p$ is a prime number.
 In section 3 we present some inequalities involving the entropy of an ideal of a ring of algebraic integers or the divergence of two ideals of a ring of algebraic integers.
+Among the important results we studied that if $K$ is an algebraic number field with $\mathcal{O}_{K}$ its ring of algebraic integers and $J\ne (1)$ is an ideal of the ring $\mathcal{O}_{K},$ then $H\left(J\right)=0$ if and only if $J=P^{\alpha}$, where $P$ is a prime ideal of the ring $\mathcal{O}_{K}$ and $\alpha$ is a positive integer.
+We also studied how entropy or divergence changes with different factorizations of numbers and how entropy or divergence changes with different factorizations of ideals.